 In simple terms, cloud computing is a virtual machine or server hosted in a data centre rather than on-premises.
 The services are managed and maintained by a CSP (Cloud Service Provider) like Solid Systems, and you can access it, store your data on it, or use it to run apps, all through the internet.

-Cloud services provide on-demand access to a range of resources like apps, development tools, physical servers, virtual servers, software, data storage, analytics and more, all without your business needing to go through the hassle of provisioning, installing or maintaining them.
+Cloud services provide on-demand access to a range of resources like apps, development tools, physical servers, virtual servers, software, Cloud data storage, analytics and more, all without your business needing to go through the hassle of provisioning, installing or maintaining them.

 Plus, because the services are all cloud-based, you’ll be able to access them wherever you are in the world, and whichever device you may be using.
 No matter what your company’s size, cloud computing services are available to all with a monthly subscription to meet your business’ data and processing needs.